Dynamics of Modular Matings: The B ottcher map

 In the Douady-Hubbard theory for quadratic polynomials a central role is played by a Green's function $G:{\mathbb C}\setminus K(Q_c) \to {\mathbb R}^{>0}$ for the filled Julia set, which interacts with the dynamics via the formula $G(Q_c(z))=2G(z)$.
-We choose a Green's function for the limit set of our correspondence which will also be canonical in a certain sense, and while its interaction with the dynamics of the correspondence is more complicated, it will play an analogous role in our theory.
+We choose a potential function for the limit set of ${\mathcal F}_a$ which will play an analogous role in our theory, although its interaction with the dynamics is more complicated (see Lemma \ref{alphabetapotential} below).\\